Your definitive enterprise risk assessment guide

-This book by Andrew Hiles is a guide to best practices in understanding risk and business impact.
+This book by Andrew Hiles is your guide to best practices in understanding risk assessment and business impact analysis.
 It provides essential guidance for the identification, management and control of risks confronting businesses.
 What might happen?
 How will our enterprise be affected?
 What will the impact be?
 Answering these questions accurately and objectively is essential to Business Continuity Management, business success – and even business survival.

 The helpful examples all have their roots in real cases and come heavily laden with pragmatism.
 Over fifteen years experience in blue chip environments, large and small, public and private, has gone into developing the methods described.
 Others come with a respected pedigree from a variety of industries.Your own right way for risk management means picking, matching and tailoring from the cases, guidance and examples provided, and building on existing best practice within your organization.

-Some fourteen years ago I was founder and Chairman of Survive, the international user group for business continuity management.
-Almost ten years ago Survive gave birth to the Business Continuity Institute (the industry’s professional association).
+I was founder and Chairman of Survive, the first international user group for business continuity management.
+Survive gave birth to the Business Continuity Institute (the industry’s professional association).
 Both bodies were concerned with the issues of recovering from business disasters.
 Typically the recovery involved doing something different: alternate locations, operations, equipment, IT and telecommunications facility.
 It all implied a hiatus – an interruption, a period of uncertainty and disruption, before a semblance of normality was restored.

 The Business Continuity profession included the disciplines of risk management and an understanding of the impact on the business, should those risks actually occur.
 But then, so did many other functions within the business.
 Maybe the IT Disaster Recovery function was separate from business contingency planning.
 Operational Risk Management then had a fairly narrow role, typically looking at specific operational functions.
 Insurance was something else, often the remit of the Finance Director or someone called a Risk Manager who was, in fact, mainly concerned with insurance aspects.
 There was usually someone else responsible for compliance issues, while yet another person was accountable for health and safety issues.
 An audit function was responsible for fraud.
 Typically, the organization had no overall view of risk and no individual with overall responsibility for it: fragmentation was normal.